zackhanni/soundslikesoma/_team/02-gage-bingham.md

 instagramurl: 'https://www.instagram.com/gage_bingham'
 ---

-Gage is the head engineer of Studio B and the studio manager in charge of interns and personnel.
+Gage is the main engineer working out of Studio B, and the studio manager in charge of interns and personnel.

-Gage went to college for music business but ended up on the engineering side of things here at Soma Sounds.
+Gage started out as an intern in 2017 and worked hard to grow his skills - eventually becoming a vital part of the soma team.